valeshgopal/to-do-app/README.md

 ## Features

 User can Add a task, Update a Task and Delete a Task.
-The tasks are stored in Local Storage so the user can retreive them even after reload.
+The tasks are stored in Local Storage so the user can retrieve them even after reload.

 ## Challenges